-The Green Bay Packers released the team’s first injury report of Week 2 on Wednesday.
-The team will release two more injury reports, including a final injury report on Friday with official injury designations before Sunday’s showdown with the Atlanta Falcons.
+The Green Bay Packers released the team’s first injury report of Week 8 on Wednesday.
+The team will release two more injury reports, including a final injury report on Friday with official playing time designations before Sunday’s showdown with the Minnesota Vikings.